Big Wall Episode #12 - Rappelling

 Prusiks and stopper knots make rappelling safer-ish.

 I got some GREAT photos and POV videos of rappelling with a bag and two people on two bolt anchors a few months ago.
-I can add a ton of value to this chapter and I plan on making this way more thorough but GGBY festival took more rigging days than planned and I ran out of time to write this up before the deadline.
+I can add a ton of value to this chapter and I plan on making this way more thorough but moving my lab is consuming my big wall bible writing time.
+See what I'm up too in this VIDEO.
 Sign up for our emails on our HOME PAGE and I'll let you know when I make progress on this.

 10% Supports HowNOT2